Nepiki/Guides/Karate-(Atari-2600).md

 **Time Estimate**: 15 minutes
 **Missable Achievements**: 0
 ## Gameplay
 The gameplay is very poor and requires more luck than skill.
-Strategising moves might be possible but generally mashing random moves and hoping you get luckier than the AI works better.
+Strategizing moves might be possible but generally mashing random moves and hoping you get luckier than the AI works better.
 You control the fighter on the right.
 You can combine the fire button as well as a direction on the joystick to perform 5 different moves.
 Each move offers different points added to your score.
 Knockdowns can occur when the player connects a perfect up kick to the face.
 The winner is determined by who has the most points after the two minute timer finishes or whoever reaches 900 first.
 Once a fighter wins this means they progress up a belt in this order:
 > White -> Orange -> Green -> Yellow -> Black -> Tournament Champion